Factor of iid's through stochastic domination: Introduction

 A special class of fiid processes is formed by those where the factor labelling of a vertex can be determined without any error from a large enough neighborhood of that vertex, where the size of the necessary neighborhood possibly depends on the iid labels in it, similarly to how stopping times are defined.
 Such fiid processes are called finitary factor of iid or ffiid.
 A further restriction is when the iid labels are not Lebesgue [0,1], but rather we have a constant number of random bits on every vertex.
 A finitary factor from such an iid labelling is called a finite-valued finitary factor of iid.

-\begin{theorem} (1) The USF on $\Z^d$ is a finite-valued finitary fiid. \\ (2) The Ising model on $\Z^d$ when there is a unique Gibbs measure is a finite-valued finitary fiid. \end{theorem} Part (1) is completely new, while part (2) was shown for supercitical temperature by van den Berg and Steif \cite{BS}, and remained open for critical temperature (see Remark 1.4 in \cite{Sp2}).
-We believe that this theorem is true for any invariantly amenable URG $G$ instead of $\Z^d$, but we did not pursue this direction.
-What is missing for such an argument is a {\it finite-valued} finitary fiid version of Lemma \ref{Zd}.
+\begin{theorem} (1) The USF on an invariantly amenable unimodular random graph is a finite-valued finitary fiid. \\ (2) The Ising model on $\Z^d$ when there is a unique Gibbs measure is a finite-valued finitary fiid. \end{theorem} Part (1) is new, while part (2) has been essentially known, as explained to us by Yinon Spinka.
+The existence of a finitary fiid construction in part (2) essentially follows from \cite{BS}.
+Meyerovitch and Spinka \cite{MSp} proved that a finite-entropy, countable-valued finitary factor of iid process on an amenable graph can always be constructed as a finite valued factor of iid, which completes (2).
+Our original manuscript contained a direct proof of the finite-valued ffiid's in Theorem \ref{fvffiid}, but after learning about \cite{MSp}, we removed that argument and only keep the part for (1) that ensures a finitary construction.
+See also Remark \ref{history_finitary}.

 Section \ref{definitions} contains the standard definitions that we will rely on.
 In Section \ref{sec.usf} we present our definition of a ``compatible monotone limit'', show that certain models satisfy it, and prove how it implies the existence of fiid codings.
-In Section \ref{section_finitary} we extend the construction to obtain finitary fiid codings, which will further be extended in Section \ref{sec.ising} to finite-valued finitary fiid.